MD Undergraduate Program

 Year 3 provides students with core and elective clerkship experiences.
 Diverse fields of medical practice include clinical and academic learning opportunities in ambulatory, hospital-based and rural/remote settings.

-SMP students participate in either a Traditional Clerkship rotation at Kelowna General Hospital or Royal Inland Hospital in Kamloops, or an Integrated Community Clerkship (ICC) rotation based at Vernon Jubilee Hospital, Kootenay Boundary Regional Hospital in Trail, or one of four other ICC sites across the province.
+SMP students are not guaranteed to participate in Year 3 clerkship in Kelowna.
+Students will participate in either a Traditional Clerkship rotation at Kelowna General Hospital or Royal Inland Hospital in Kamloops, or they may apply for an Integrated Community Clerkship (ICC) rotation based at Vernon Jubilee Hospital, Kootenay Boundary Regional Hospital in Trail, or one of four other ICC sites across the province.

-The expected number of SMP students completing their Year 3 clerkship at each site is:
+With the phased expansion to 40 students admitted annually, the expected number of SMP students completing their Year 3 clerkship at each site will be as follows:

-Traditional Clerkships: Kelowna, 20 to 24 students; Kamloops, 6 students
+Traditional Clerkships: Kelowna 24 students; Kamloops, 8 students

-Integrated Community Clerkships: Up to four students.
+Integrated Community Clerkships: 4 students.
 (Note: ICC positions are open to all Year 3 UBC students to pursue, regardless of program site.)

 See Education Sites for more information.